aqlthings/AQLThings-core/README.md

 Some parts of the code might be in French since it was initially developed in this language.

+See the [Wiki](https://github.com/aqlthings/AQLThings-core/wiki) for the (wip) documentation of the commands and configuration of the modules.

 ## Main concepts ##
 This plugin relies on a modular system.
 The core plugin provides the framework and each module add its own functionality.